-DCCC has implemented a comprehensive Enterprise Risk Management ("ERM") policy which is designed to ensure, amongst other things, the financial performance of all transactions that are cleared and settled by it.
-The ERM identifies six main areas of risk: strategic; operations; reporting; compliance; and reputational.
-Within each area individual risks are assessed, with an appropriate response provided and control measures are in place to ensure that the responses are undertaken, and an overall monitoring programme is also in place to assess the presence and functioning of the individual components within the ERM.
+DCCC has implemented a Risk Operations manual and a comprehensive Enterprise Risk Management ("ERM") policy, which is designed to ensure, amongst other things, the financial performance of all transactions that are cleared and settled by it.
+The ERM identifies five main areas of risk: strategic; operations; reporting; compliance; and reputational.
+Within each area individual risks are assessed, with an appropriate response provided and control measures are in place to ensure that the responses are undertaken, and an overall monitoring program is also in place to assess the presence and functioning of the individual components within the ERM and Operational Risk Manual.

-This creates a strong risk management culture of awareness and transparency that operates as part of a "3 lines of defence" model that encourages management responsibility along with challenge from a strong second line and periodic review by the Internal Audit function.
+This creates a strong risk management culture of awareness and transparency that operates as part of a "3 lines of defense" model that encourages management responsibility along with challenge from a strong second line and periodic review by the Internal Audit function.
 This latter service is provided to DCCC by DMCC.

-(c) DCCC cleared approximately 89,000 lots per day in 2018, and as at 31 March 2019, held approximately US\$147.2m in collateral.
+(c) DCCC cleared approximately 31,000 lots per day in 2022, and as of 10 November 2022, held approximately US\$64 million in collateral.